Updated February 23, 2023

-The correct ways to dispose of bulky wastes and large volumes of waste/debris can be found below.
+The correct ways to dispose of bulky items and large volumes of waste/debris are to:

-- Contact your local trash hauler to inquire about bulky waste pick-ups.
-This service is typically limited in the amount/type of junk or debris that’s allowed.
-There’s also an additional fee for this service.
+- Contact your local trash hauler to inquire about bulk waste pick-ups.
+This service is typically limited in the amount/type of junk or debris that’s allowed and there’s an additional fee for this service.

 - Rent a dumpster.
 This is one of the most economical ways to dispose of large amounts of household junk, appliances, construction and demolition (C&D) debris, yard wastes, and more.

 - Hire a junk removal company to come and haul away your junk and debris for your.
 This option is the most convenient and requires the least amount of work.

 - Haul to the landfill, licensed transfer station, or recycling facility yourself.
 You'll have to make sure that you have a proper vehicle to do this and must be prepared to wait to in line at the landfill.
 Considering time and money spent to get there are back, this is the least preferred method of bulk waste disposal.